 Costuming – Please keep costuming appropriate for the age of the competitor.
 Also, make sure that costuming embellishments (fringe, feathers, rhinestones, belts, etc…) do not leave the performance floor covered with debris following your performance.
 YOU are responsible to clean up the performance floor quickly as to NOT disrupt the flow of the competition.

 Props – ALL props MUST be covered with rubber, duct tape, carpet, and any other protective means to prevent any damage to the performance floor.
 FINES will be assessed to the studio/school/individual for any damage done to the performance floor.
-If using props in a JAZZ or LYRICAL category, then the prop should NOT be a focal point of the routine and should NOT add a great deal of emphasis to the routine.
+If using props in a JAZZ, LYRICAL, OR CONTEMPORARY category, the prop should NOT be a focal point of the routine and should NOT add a great deal of emphasis to the routine.

 ***NOTE – If your Prop is LARGE, involves a lot of prop use and choreography, or is a focal point to the routine, then you should enter the OPEN category.
-Dance America reserves the right to move routines e into an OPEN category if the judges feel that it has been entered into a Jazz or Lyrical category, but has too much emphasis on a prop(s).
+Dance America reserves the right to move routines into an OPEN category if the judges feel that it has been entered into a Jazz, Lyrical, or Contemporary category, but has too much emphasis on a prop(s).

-Style of Dance – please refer to the Categories & Time Requirements page to see the different dance categories offered.
+Style of Dance – please refer to the Competition Categories page to see the different dance categories offered.
 Dance America reserves the right to combine and/or split some categories based on the number of competitors entered.
 We will notify you if there are any changes or combining of categories.